 The slip dress is extremely feminine and girly and the docs complement the outfit while still keeping it casual and not overly sexy.
 If the oversized jacket is too much for you, you could try adding a cropped jacket to this look, or a knit cardigan.

 Try it with a classic white t-shirt, with a bit of 90’s flair.
 You can check out more white t-shirt outfit ideas, here.

 A jumpsuit is a great way to add a more feminine, less edgy, but still modern style to doc martens.

 And, a girly dress goes great with docs.

 for more outfit ideas, check out all my outfit idea posts here.

-Or sign up for my newsletter and get this Fall outfit ideas guide
+Or sign up for my newsletter and get this Fall and Winter outfit ideas guide

 Doc Martens are a style staple that I simply never want to go away, and lucky for us all, they continue to stand the test of time.
 Whether you like the platform docs, the mary jane style, or chunky loafer docs, you need to heed my advice and break them in properly.

 Don’t end up with a blood bath in your boot.
 Your feet deserve better.
 So follow these steps and rock this stylish combat boot the sane way, by breaking them in, first.